WICG/pending-beacon/docs/fetch-later-api.md

 ## Key scenarios

-### Defer a `GET` request until page is destroyed or evicted from bfcache
+### Defer a `GET` request until page is destroyed or entering bfcache

-No matter the request succeeds or not, the browser will drop the response or error from server, and the caller will not be able to tell.
+> **NOTE**: No matter the request succeeds or not, the browser will drop the response or error from server, and the API user will not be able to tell the difference.

 ```js
 fetchLater('/send_beacon');